siteroller/moorte/README.md

 		})
 	});

-If your function relies on a 3rd party script, it should be included in the onLoad event as follows:
+If you use AssetLoader.js and your function relies on a 3rd party script, it should be included in the onLoad event as follows:
-'scripts' may either be a path to your script, or the class name used by Depender (if you know how to set that up).
+'scripts' may be a path to one or more scripts, see the AssetLoader page for details.
 	MooRTE.Elements.extend({
 		myButton:{
 			onLoad: function(){
-				MooRTE.Utilities.assetLoader({
+				Assets(
-					scripts: 'StickyWinModalUI',
+					scripts: 'StickyWinModalUI.js',
-					onComplete: function(){ alert("done") }
+					{onComplete: function(){ alert("done") }}
-				})
+				)
 			}
 		}
 	});